scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 - The ``teardown`` method is used to delete all the files that are not relevant once the execution is done.

-- All the code compilation task will be done by the ``compile_code`` method.
+- All the code compilation tasks will be performed by the ``compile_code`` method.
 There is no need to add this method if there is no compilation procedure.

 - The execution of the code is performed in the ``check_code`` method.